 Maybe you’ve been to state fairs in your home state… but you’ve never seen one like the Alaska State Fair.
 I’m not saying the Alaska State Fair is better than all other state fairs because it opens up a huge can of worms with all of you people from other states.. but I think it’s fair to say the Alaska State Fair is the biggest state fair, especially when it comes to the humungous veggies on display!
 (The Midnight Sun helps things grow extra large.)

-My personal recommendations: Eat chili in a bread bowl.
+My personal recommendation: Eat chili in a bread bowl.
 Snag Alaska Grown souvenirs.
 Ogle the giant squash.
 Mingle with the locals.

 22. Climb Flat Top

-There are plenty of good hikes in Alaska, but if you’re only going to do one on your bucket list trip to the Last Frontier, make it Flat Top.
-Flat Top is a local hike in Anchorage; you’ll need a car to get there.
-It’s a 3.3 mile loop trail with a great view of the city and surrounding region across Cook Inlet.
+There are plenty of great hikes in Alaska, but if you’re only going to do one on your bucket list trip to the Last Frontier, make it Flattop.

 23. Go Hiking in Chugach State Forest